ddan9/webchat/README.md

 # webchat

-webchat
+#### Install:

-dependencies: php, webserver (apache2/nginx)
+- dependencies: php, webserver (apache2/nginx)

-do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
+- do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json

-you need to synchronize max_upload_file size variable in PHP and templates/attachments.html
+- you need to synchronize max_upload_file size variable in PHP and templates/attachments.html

+#### Specials:

-Stack: js, html, css, php, json
+- Stack: js, html, css, php, json

-It uses json as portable databases
+- It uses json as portable databases

-You don't need to register to use it
+- You don't need to register to use it

-You can share files with it
+- You can share files with it

-Pretty good style
+- Pretty good style

-Very good client security
+- Very good client security

-Databases "encryption"
+- Databases "encryption"

-It have pretty good compability with old browsers
+- It have pretty good compability with old browsers

-A detailed description will come later
+- A detailed description will come later

-Keywords:
+#### Keywords:

-webchat chat messenger chatroom anonim
+- webchat chat messenger chatroom anonim

-#### TODO
+#### TODO:

 - наделать комнаты, fullstack
 - описание, markdown